 This service returns many columns of information –

 You’d have to code the Retrieve Function Information (QSYRTVFI) API to get this type of consolidated view of function usage information – but this service makes it very easy!

 The FUNCTION_USAGE service allows you to review the configuration information for function usage IDs.
 Again, you can get to this information with the Retrieve Function Usage Information (QSYRTFUI) API or using the command interface – but this service provides you an easy way to review what function usage IDs have been configured to allow or deny access.

 A very simple example is to list all of the function usage IDs that have authorization configured – to either allow or deny user access.
 Some are shipped with IBM user profiles granted access.

-In this example, you can see that I have denied user DAWN from using the Active Jobs function in Navigator for i and System i Navigator.
+In this example, you can see that I have denied user DAWN from using the Active Jobs function in Navigator for i.